 - Tell your teachers & counselor that you plan on going to college

-Develop strong study habits – pay attention in class, complete your homework on time, and ask for extra help from your teachers when you don’t understand something.
+- Develop strong study habits – pay attention in class, complete your homework on time and ask for help when you don’t understand something

 - Be open to explore new possibilities.
 Here’s a great resource to start with: http://www.act.org/profile

-- Start to gather information about colleges – use college search tools or ask your guidance counselor for resources. https://bigfuture.collegeboard.org/find-colleges
+- Start to gather information about colleges – use college search tools or ask your guidance counselor for resources.
+Visit: https://bigfuture.collegeboard.org/find-colleges

 Use your summer to read, attend pre-college camps, take enrichment classes, or seek employment – this is a great opportunity to better your verbal, writing, critical thinking and leadership skills.
 NC State has a listing of pre-college programs here: http://emas.ncsu.edu/precollege

 11th Grades: Pedal to the Metal

-- Meet with your counselor at the beginning of the school year to make sure you are on track to meet the minimum course requirements needed for college admission.
+- Make sure you are on track to meet the minimum course requirements for college admission

 - Register to take the SAT and/or ACT multiple times (Ask your TRIO Coordinator for a fee waiver).